XLSX to PDF Conversion Explained

 Cons:

-- Pagination Issues: Spreadsheets are designed as infinite canvases.
-Forcing a wide table into standard .PDF page sizes (like A4 or Letter) often results in unreadable text or columns split across multiple pages.
+- Pagination Issues: Spreadsheets are continuous grids.
+Forcing a wide .XLSX table into fixed .PDF pages often results in awkward column breaks and unreadable layouts.

 Conversion Difficulties & Why Convert.Guru